intel/mlir-extensions/docs/rfcs/XeTile.md

   %vector_a = XeTile.load_tile %tile_a {padding = 1.0} :
      tile<64x64xbf16> into vector<64x64xb16>
 ```
-`load_tile` needs to be used together with the tile_mma.
+`load_tile` needs to be used with the tile_mma.

 `load_tile` loads a tile with an `order` attribute.
-The `order` attribute only affects the physical memory address calculation for the tile, however, it doesn't change the logical representation of loading a 2D tile to a 2D vector.
+The `order` attribute affects the indexing order for the tile access, however, it doesn't change the logical representation of loading a 2D tile to a 2D vector.
 There is no need to reverse the order of vector length at the XeTile level regardless of the `order` attribute value.
 ```mlir
   #tile_attr = #xetile.tile_ttr<order = [0, 1]>
   %vector_a = XeTile.load_tile %tile_a :